MicrosoftDocs/win32/desktop-src/WMP/downloadmanager-getdownloadcollection.md

 ---
 title: DownloadManager.getDownloadCollection method
 description: Note This section describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The getDownloadCollection method retrieves the specified download collection. ms.assetid: '743d6bcf-2d5b-4a30-a4ef-4538cf7c901e'
+The getDownloadCollection method retrieves the specified download collection. ms.assetid: 743d6bcf-2d5b-4a30-a4ef-4538cf7c901e
+keywords:
-keywords: ["getDownloadCollection method Windows Media Player", "getDownloadCollection method Windows Media Player , DownloadManager class", "DownloadManager class Windows Media Player , getDownloadCollection method"]
+- getDownloadCollection method Windows Media Player
+- getDownloadCollection method Windows Media Player , DownloadManager class
+- DownloadManager class Windows Media Player , getDownloadCollection method
 topic_type:
 - apiref
 api_name: